Balint0928/quartz/content/Core Rules/f_Equipment/f_Weapon M&S/Sit down.md

 tags:
   - weapon_mastery
 ---
-When you use Pushback, you can also attempt to knock the target [[prone]]
+When you use Pushback, you can also attempt to knock the target [[Prone]]